Facehuggar4life/MessagingSoftware/Readme.txt

 --------------------------------------------------------------------
 COMPILATION AND RUNNING

-To compile and run the program navigate to the MessagingSoftware-master\Message directory and run the command "javac -d . *.java", then to run the program run the command "java -cp .
+To compile and run the program navigate to the MessagingSoftware-master\Message in console directory and run the command "javac -d . *.java", then to run the program run the command "java -cp .
 Message.Main".
 A few items will be printed to the console and the GUI should then draw itself.
 --------------------------------------------------------------------